nathanmazzapica/goto/README.md

 ```bash
 go install goto/cmd/goto.go
 ```
->*ℹ️ This is only temporary while I figure out how GitHub releases work*
+>*This is only temporary while I figure out how GitHub releases work*

 ### 3. Add the Shell Function
 ##### 1. Add the following to your `.bashrc` or `.zshrc`: